Nikol304/union_shop/prompt.md

 - write test functions for all files
 - make sure the test functions run and there are no errors
 - have a thorough, clean README file -- add at the end so it includes everything
+- the union logo should be bigger and the links centralised
+- connect all the buttons to pages so they are functional

 # start on functionality:\
 - Add items to bag